chizhangucb/tmleCommunity/README.md

 ## Details

 As a double-robust and asymptotically efficient substitution estimator that respects global constraints of the statistical model, targeted maximum likelihood (or minimum loss-based) estimation (TMLE) provides asymptotically valid statistical inference, with potential reduction in bias and gain in efficiency.
 The development of the `tmleCommunity` package for R was motivated by the increasing demand of a user-friendly tool to estimate the impact of community-based arbitrary exposures in community-independent data structures with a semi-parametric efficient estimator.
 Besides, the esimation results of TMLE, IPTW and GCOMP, the statistical inference (Standard errors, t statistc, p-value and confidence intervals) of both TMLE and IPTW are provided based on the corresponding influence curve, respectively.
-Optional data-adaptive estimation of exposure and outcome mechanisms using the `SuperLearner` package, `sl3` package (), `h2o` and `h2oEnsemble` packages (optimized for doing 'in memory' processing of distributed, parallel machine learning algorithms on clusters) is strongly recommended.
+Optional data-adaptive estimation of exposure and outcome mechanisms using the `SuperLearner` package (stacked regression model), `sl3` package (Super Learner algorithm for ensemble learning and model stacking with pipelines), `h2o` and `h2oEnsemble` packages (optimized for doing 'in memory' processing of distributed, parallel machine learning algorithms on clusters) is strongly recommended.

 `tmleCommunity` is under active development so please submit any bug reports or feature requests to the [issue queue](https://github.com/chizhangucb/tmleCommunity/issues), or email Chi directly.